TV Entertainment Centers

 During

-Once the horizontal blocking was dialed in, the full framing grid came together.
-Looking straight on at this stage, the proportions of the finished feature wall are already visible — a wide central column that will become the high-gloss black surround, flanked eventually by the Calacatta marble-look panels on either side.
+With the horizontal blocking dialed in, the full framing grid came together.
+Looking straight on, you can already see the proportions of the finished wall: a wide central column that becomes the high-gloss black surround, with the Calacatta marble-look panels flanking it on both sides.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL